jamesnet214/documentation/jamesnetdev/home.md

 Yes, we are building GitHub on GitHub.
 In fact, we’ve been doing this since **October 19th, 2007**.
 That's when we made our first commit.
 Since then we pushed **over 2.5 million commits**, opened **over 1 million issues**, submitted roughly **650k pull requests** across **4357 repositories** from over **50 countries** 🤯.
 But that's just us.
 We are proud  to be part of the work of millions of developers, companies and robots across the solar system 🪐.
 Yes, [Robots](https://github.com/readme/featured/nasa-ingenuity-helicopter)!

+### 👓 WPF INSIDE OUT

+See what's next on our [public roadmap](https://github.com/github/roadmap) ✨ and [let us know](https://github.com/github/feedback) if you have any suggestions 🙇‍♂️.
+Oh, and by the way, we are always hiring talented, passionate people to [join our team](https://github.com/about/careers) 🙌.

 ### 🍿 Jamesnet Youtube Channel

 The open source community is the 💗 heart of GitHub and fundamental to how we build software today.
 See for yourself: